 This out to warn us to have our doctrines in order and to keep the practices of the church in line with what is biblical.
 We should be careful of a critical heart, but we also should disdain “every false way…”)Psalm 119:104.

 Now I know what you may be asking, “does not God also disdain proper ecclesiology when the participants are dead and lifeless without joy?”
 The answer would be “yes,” and I could write an entire article on that.
 However, I often find it just simply assumed that if there is proper ecclesiology and sound doctrine is exposited from the pulpit and church ordinances are performed in proper order, then that church must be filled with lifeless people.
 It’s indirectly asserted that the only way to have passion about God is to be theologically stupid.

 Nothing could be further from the truth.
 I once watched Voddie Baucham, a straight-shooting 1689 Baptist in whom I can find no major theological error, cry tears as He preached the supremacy of Christ.
 Paul Washer, a man who can truly be said to be a man after God’s own heart, would rebuke any person who did not hold sound doctrine or biblical practice in the highest regard.
 The Puritans were men of godly passion and utmost discipline of doctrine and church life.

-Let me exhort you, dear reader, to judge with righteous judgment.
+Let me exhort you to judge with righteous judgment.
 Do not judge subjectively and give free passes to people you may like.
 Do give others a pass because they are like you.
 Examine yourself and others by the Word of God.
 Have a high standard of worship, doctrine, and godliness.
 Have a standard as high as Scripture and do not settle for anything less.
 Exhort your brothers and sisters to obey and revere the commandments of God.
 If someone is determined to undermine the commandments of God, rebuke them.
 If necessary, shun them and have no fellowship with them.

 Grace and Peace.